 On the other hand, LTCL can be used to set off only LTCG.

 You can use this set off across asset classes too.

-You can use STCL from sale of debt mutual funds to set off STCG from sale of equity funds/shares/debt funds/gold/bonds/real estate etc.
+For instance, you can use STCL from the sale of equity mutual funds to set off STCG/LTCG from the sale of equity funds/shares/debt funds/gold/bonds/real estate etc.